fuhgeiu/tic-tac-toe/README.md

         -tic tac toe xcode

   - Open the  [tic tac toe xcode.xcodeproj] file
-  - make sure tic tac toe xcode target is being used, than build (will open console, change with scheme edit)
+  - !warning! make sure tic tac toe xcode target is being used, if test target is selected, only tests will run
+  - Press play button, to build and run (will open console, change with scheme edit)
 __________________________________________________________________________________________________________